 There are three main types of blood cancers.
 Leukemia is a cancer found in your blood and bone marrow, lymphoma is a blood cancer that affects the lymphatic system and myeloma is a blood cancer that specifically targets plasma cells.
-Each year, these types of cancer account for more than 10% of all new cancer diagnoses.
+Each year, these types of cancer account for approximately 10% of all new cancer diagnoses.

 - Every three minutes, one person in the U.S. is diagnosed with a blood cancer.

 - Leukemias are the most common cancers in children and account for 28% of all childhood cancers.

 - More than 1.3 million people in the U.S. are either living with or in remission today from a blood cancer.

 Source: American Cancer Society’s Cancer Facts & Figures 2020 and and The Leukemia & Lymphoma Society

 In addition to specific projects listed below, genomics research is helping us attack blood cancers – and all types of cancer.
 NFCR has distinguished itself from other organizations by emphasizing long-term, transformative research and working to move people toward cancer genomics.

 Leukemia is a great success story for cancer research — one in which NFCR-affiliated scientist Dr. Curt Civin played an important role.
 His early work on bone marrow stem cell transplantation was partially responsible for the dramatic increase of the five-year survival for all types of leukemia over the past 20 years.